TakeprofitTechnology/ReleaseNotes/Drawdown Limit MT5.md

 ## Version 25.11.07.43 (7 November, 2025)
 ### Features
 * Drawdown Comment feature has been added for marking the accounts affected by the plugin.
+* Fix of Rules.csv on first plugin launch.

 ## Version 24.08.07.36
 ### Features